7 Times Chris Pratt Was a Real-Life Superhero

 "Thank you @seattlechildrens for the opportunity to come by and brighten some days," the actor said.
 "My heart is full."

-3. Take Three: Earlier this week, Pratt visited kids at a Ronald McDonald House, which provides a home for parents of ill children to stay to be near their hospitalized child.
+3. Take Three: Earlier this week, Pratt visited kids at a Ronald McDonald House, which provides a place for families of ill children to stay to be near their hospitalized child.

 4. Role Models: In 2016, Pratt and Passengers co-star Jennifer Lawrence delighted students with a surprise visit to the Ghetto Film School, an award-winning non-profit in New York City.